pabstma/cardano-accointing-exporter/README.md

 The xlsx file can be directly imported into accointing.

 This script also caches already requested data.
 Thus reducing the api calls to blockfrost significantly.
 At the first execution the script may take its time.
 But it should be much faster in subsequent runs.

-Hint: If you have wallets with a high number of addresses you should be turning on caching for ALL queries (on default caching is disabled for queries that change frequently like transaction history of a wallet and reward history).
-If you don't do this and there occurs some error during execution the progress will be lost, and you will need to start over again.
-There is no checkpointing!
-The downside of enabling caching for all queries is, that you won't get new transactions for the cached addresses.
-See the sections with 'requests_cache.disabled()'.
+Data that does not change e.g. old blocks or transactions are cached indefinitely.
+Data that frequently changes expires in the cache after a configurable amount of time.
+The default expiry for an accounts reward history is 5 days and for the transactions of an address 24 hours.
+Thus, no new rewards or transactions will be recognized within these 5 days or 24 hours caching period.
+You can always adjust those caching times to your needs in the config.py file.